mantas6/survival-clicker2/src/classes/game/base/stats/README.md

 ## Usage

 Create an instance of either `Value` or `Container` classes, providing necessary constructor arguments.
+Must be a child of `Process` or `Action` classes.